Discerning Hearts - Catholic Podcasts

 Fr.
 Timothy Gallagher, Dr. Anthony Lilles, Deacon James Keating, Archbishop George Lucas, Msgr.
 John Esseeff and so many other Catholic Spiritual leaders and teachers/catechists offer the best teachings in the rich Catholic Spiritual/Discernment tradition.
 From the lives of the saints to the basics of Catholic Social teaching, from the Sacred Liturgy to prayer in everyday moments of our lives, we walk together as we fulfill our call to be saints in the making.
 By the renewal of our minds, we form ourselves so that may discern what is the will of God, what is good and pleasing and...

-Sunday of the Fourth Week of Eastertide â A Time of Lectio Divina for the Discerning Heart Podcast
+Friday of the Thirtieth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast

-Sunday of the Fourth Week of Eastertide â A Time of Lectio Divina for the Discerning Heart Podcast
+Friday of the Thirtieth Week in Ordinary Time â A Time of Lectio Divina for the Discerning Heart Podcast

 As you begin, take a deep breath and exhale slowly.
 For at least the next few moments, surrender all the cares and concerns of this day to the Lord.